Skip to main content

 She was cleaning her face in the water of the pond as he stood at a distance and remembered their first meeting.
 She seemed happy that day.
 He thought absentmindedly as he saw her smile at a Daasi saying something.

-They were welcomed to Jalore in all grandeur as Princesses flocked around Kunwarani Ajabde wanting to know the luckiest girl in Rajputana.
+They were welcomed to Jalore in all grandeur as Princesses flocked around Kunwarani Ajabde, wanting to know the luckiest girl in Rajputana.
 Some were looking at her simple ways with hints of jealousy as well.
 Ajabde didn't enjoy the attention.
 She kept staring at the men's end from behind her veil as she spotted him talking to people.
-The wedding started and she stood right across from him at the mandap.
-He knew she was looking at him, even from behind that veil, how he didn't know.
-The Kanyadaan was being done, and the couple sat hand in hand smiling at each other, Ajabde's mind travelled back to her wedding when he actually didn't touch her hand.
+The wedding started, and she stood right across from him at the mandap.
+He knew she was looking at him, even from behind that veil, but he didn't know how.
+The Kanyadaan was being done, and the couple sat hand in hand, smiling at each other.
+Ajabde's mind travelled back to her wedding when he actually didn't touch her hand.
 As she looked up at him, her heart skipped a beat as he was looking straight at her, and something told her he was thinking the same.
 They both looked away.

 " Why don't you ask Dadabhai Pratap?
 He's newly married."
 His Mamisa replied as his eyes widened.

 " Bataiye naa."
-The young girl urged as all eyes were on him, he seemed clueless.
+The young girl urged, as all eyes were on him, but he seemed clueless.

 " Aree wah, Kunwaraniji, people don't tell you are the luckiest girl in Rajputana, without a reason!
 Kunwar Pratap proved that today."